cloudnull/Mass-Build-Application/README.rst

   :massinit.cfg: This is a Configuration file used across all scripts.
 In the configuration file you can specify anything any variable that you would like to be hard coded.
 You can leave any variable blank, the scripts will ask for the proper information if its needed.

 Available Options in the "massinit.cfg"
-  * USERNAME - This is your Rackspace Cloud Username for the Cloud Account
+  :USERNAME: This is your Rackspace Cloud Username for the Cloud Account
-  * APIKEY - This is your Rackspace Cloud API Key found in the Cloud Control Panel
+  :APIKEY: This is your Rackspace Cloud API Key found in the Cloud Control Panel
-  * LOCAL - This is the Country that your account resides in
+  :LOCAL: This is the Country that your account resides in
-  * DC - What Data Center are you using.
+  :DC: What Data Center are you using.
 Options are ord, dfw, and lon.
 You can use "multi" to build in both DFW and ORD
-  * NUMSERVERS - How Many Instances do you want to build
+  :NUMSERVERS: How Many Instances do you want to build
-  * BUILDNAME - What is the name of the Build Series
+  :BUILDNAME: What is the name of the Build Series
-  * FLAVORID - What Size Instance are you Building, valid choices are 2 - 8, see README/FLAVORIDS.txt for a breakdown of available Flavors
+  :FLAVORID: What Size Instance are you Building, valid choices are 2 - 8, see README/FLAVORIDS.txt for a breakdown of available Flavors
-  * IMAGEID - What is the Image ID Number that you are building from, see README/IMAGEIDS.txt for a list of available Flavors
+  :IMAGEID: What is the Image ID Number that you are building from, see README/IMAGEIDS.txt for a list of available Flavors
-  * PASSWORD - What is the root password that you are setting for your instances
+  :PASSWORD: What is the root password that you are setting for your instances
-  * SSHUSERKEY - SSH Public Key for Instance Access, this is a key that will be injected upon build of the instance
+  :SSHUSERKEY: SSH Public Key for Instance Access, this is a key that will be injected upon build of the instance
-  * TTL - The Time the server will exist in Minutes.
+  :TTL: The Time the server will exist in Minutes.
 This function is best used when the Master Build Server remains Active.
 This function is only used by the scripts if you have some value in the this variable.
 If you set a TTL the time will be set in Minutes.

 Disclaimer :